vishvAsa/vishvAsa.github.io/content/conversations/YT/misc/qualifications_mode.md

 Furthermore, shAnkaran advaita (for example) is famously unsound; and it is not like I am freshly inventing arguments against it.
 Focus on the strength of the arguments themselves.

+> They didn't criticize until they became sarva-tantra-svatantra though.
+So I don't think the comparison is apt.
+Y, R, VD, KSV did not criticize anyone until they already mastered a bunch of subjects.
+Are you saying you have? - V

+I find this credentialism comical - you don't need to be an Einstein to point out the kind of errors I point out.
+Also, one doesn't have to be shivAjI or chingiz khAn to pick up a sword when appropriate.

 > people does not even regard you as a scholar.
 Even YouTube seems to have nothing better to do than recommend such pointless content. - @रंजनमंडल-छ5प